The Interactive & Immersive HQ

 Retrieving Information From Operators

-If you’re looking to get information about an operator, including its name, path in the project, or the current settings of its parameters, this set of expressions can help retrieve that info.
+If you’re looking to get information about an operator, including its name, file path in the project, or the current settings of its parameters, this set of expressions can help retrieve that info.

 DescriptionPython ExpressionExample Result